Linyxus/rlox/README.md

-# rlox
+# A Rust implementation of Lox

- Rust implementation of the Lox language.
+This is my toy implementation of Lox in Rust.